dosqas/r2p-quantum-qiskit-exploration/README.md

 Welcome to my personal repository documenting my progress through the **Road to Practitioner (R2P)** program by IBM Quantum during **Spring–Summer 2025**.

-This repo contains all the Jupyter notebooks, exercises, and notes I've worked on as part of this hands-on learning experience — covering the fundamentals of **quantum computing** and **Qiskit**.
+This repo contains all the Jupyter notebooks, exercises, and notes I've worked on as part of this hands-on learning experience, covering the fundamentals of **quantum computing** and **Qiskit**.

 ---